 - It’s perfectly fine for chord notes to play more than once in the chord

 - While the root note is usually played in the lowest position, switching the notes around still works (this is called an inversion)

 Download a Printable PDF of This Lesson

-Email subscribers can download a nicely formatted PDF with all of the above exercises.
-If you liked this lesson, consider subscribing to support the site and receive more guides, lessons and reviews in the future.
+If you liked this lesson, consider subscribing to email updates to support the site and receive more guides, lessons, and reviews in the future.

 The above exercises help you develop the basics skills needed to get the most out of your 7 or 8 string guitar.
 Once you can confidently play the above exercises without any issues, you will find it much easier to learn songs using your guitar as well as coming up with new ideas and songs.

-I’ll be working more guides for 7 and 8 string guitars so to stay up to date with new lessons, guides and reviews, subscribe for email updates here.
+I’ll be working on more guides for 7 and 8 string guitars so to stay up to date with new lessons, guides, and reviews, subscribe for email updates here.